Access to Higher Education | Diploma in Humanities & Social Science | LASER Level 3

 Why this course?

-This access course helps you pursue a career in local government, the civil service, trade unions, social services, voluntary organisations, charities or NGOs among others.
+This access course helps you pursue a career in local government, civil service, trade unions, social services, voluntary organisations, charities or NGOs among others.
+The pathway is designed to prepare you for degrees in sociology, social policy, politics, international relations, law and a wide range of others in a related subject.

 You will study topics in politics, current affairs, and issues such as power, class, gender and race in contemporary society.

-You must have a grade 4 (C) or above in GCSE English and maths.
+You must have a GCSE grade 9-4 (A* - C) in English and Maths.

 - Introduction to Sociology